EdJoPaTo/esp-remotecontrolled-led-matrix/README.md

 ## Protocol

-When connecting you get 2 bytes (8 bit unsigned): width and height.
+When connecting you get 3 bytes (8 bit unsigned): protocol version, width and height.
 Nothing is sent afterwards.

 Now you can send your commands.